-organs are men and people born with typically female sex organs are women.
-The Sixth Circuit notes, "an employer cannot discriminate on the basis of transgender status without imposing its stereotypical notions of how sexual organs and gender identity ought to align."80 This is a much more basic form of sex stereotyping than has already been widely recognized under Price Waterhouse v.
+Viewed under a sex stereotyping framework, transgender people do not conform with the core sex stereotype, namely that people born with typically male sex organs are men and people born with typically female sex organs are women.
+The Sixth Circuit notes, "an employer cannot discriminate on the basis of transgender status without imposing its stereotypical notions of how sexual organs and gender identity ought to align."
+This is a much more basic form of sex stereotyping than has already been widely recognized under Price Waterhouse v.
 Hopkins, 490 U.S. 228 (1989) and its progeny.
 Common procedures such as hysterectomy, oophorectomy, mastectomy, vaginectomy, orchiectomy, and penectomy all change genital or reproductive sex characteristics.
-But those procedures are covered for employees so long as they are not performed for the purpose of changing sex characteristics from one sex to another.
-That is, they are covered as long as the individual does not challenge the sex stereotype that genitals at birth are the sole and permanent determinant of one's sex and gender.81
+When transgender care is excluded, those procedures are covered for employees so long as they are not classified by the health plan as changing sex characteristics from one sex to another.
+That is, they are covered as long as the individual does not challenge the sex stereotype that genitals at birth are the sole and permanent determinant of one's sex and gender.

-By the same token, a policy prohibiting coverage for treatments that change sex characteristics is discrimination "because of sex."82 A hysterectomy, for example, is covered for treating myriad conditions such as endometriosis.
-But if medically necessary hysterectomies are excluded only when the purpose of the surgery is to change sex characteristics, this is a sex-based exclusion.83
+By the same token, a policy prohibiting coverage for treatments that change sex characteristics is discrimination "because of sex."
+A hysterectomy, for example, is covered for treating myriad conditions such as endometriosis.
+But if medically necessary hysterectomies are excluded only when the purpose of the surgery is to change sex characteristics, this is a sex-based exclusion.